 These pear muffins are made with delicious, juicy pears, fresh ginger and crunchy pecans, and come with a hot honey glaze.
 They are not too sweet, quick and easy to make, perfect for autumnal breakfast or as a snack.

-Making muffins with pear involves peeling then cutting most of the fruit into small cubes and coarsely grating the rest.
-You will need about 2 cups of cubed pear (this is approx. ⅔ of the total amount of fruit).
+Preparing pears for these muffins involves peeling then cutting most of the fruit into small cubes and coarsely grating the rest.
+You will need about 2 cups of cubed pear (this is approx. ⅔ of the total amount of fruit needed).
 For best results I recommend that you keep these proportions.

-Pears usually contain few seeds, and you can just remove them with a knife as you chop the pears (though you don't need to).
+Pears usually contain few seeds, and you can just remove them with a knife as you chop the pears.

 - Pears: use pears that are sweet and ripe but have a firm texture.
 Overripe, soft pears, or canned pears, are not recommended.